MeshSplats: Mesh-Based Rendering with Gaussian Splatting Initialization: with Gaussian Splatting Prior

-Our fine-tuning pipeline accepts the mesh soup created from the Gaussians (either 2D or 3D) as input and refines it to match the target scene better.
+Our fine-tuning pipeline accepts the mesh soup created from the Gaussians (either 2D or 3D) as input and refines it to match the target scene better, see Fig.~\ref{fig:nv_optim_nooptim}.
 The pipeline consists of several stages, including transformation, rasterization, blending, and loss computation, followed by iterative optimization and pruning.
-In the subsequent description, we provide a thorough overview of each step in the pipeline.
+Here, we provide a thorough overview of each step in the pipeline.

 {\em Transformation of Vertices.} As previously mentioned, the input mesh soup vertices are transformed using the MVP matrix.
 This matrix projects the 3D vertices into the 2D image space for rasterization.
-Each vertex $\text{v}_i$ is then transformed as follows:
+Each vertex $\text{v}_i$ is then transformed as follows: $ \text{v}_{i}^\text{transformed} = \text{MVP}\cdot \text{v}_i. $

 {\em Rasterization and Blending.} The rasterization and blending processes adhere to the methodology above, employing depth peeling to manage overlapping meshes with varying opacities.
 The output image is derived by integrating multiple rasterized layers, thereby ensuring the preservation of each mesh element's contribution.